-The Weymouth Farmer’s Market is a great place to buy fresh, local, and healthy food.
-It's also a great place to support local business.
+A farmer’s market is a great place to buy fresh, local, and healthy food.
+It's also a great way to support local businesses.
 According to a study by Cornell University, every dollar spent at a farmer's market generates an additional $0.63 in local economic activity.

-To make shopping easier at the Farmer's Market, we've partnered with the Weymouth Food Pantry to increase our capacity to accept non-cash payments.
-Customers without cash can swipe a debit card at the Market Manager’s table in exchange for Market Bucks, or $5 tokens.
+To make easier for residents to shop fresh and local, the Town of Weymouth has partnered with the Weymouth Food Pantry to increase the Market's capacity to accept non-cash payments.
+Shoppers without cash can swipe a debit card at the Market Manager’s table in exchange for Market Bucks, or $5 tokens.
 These tokens act as cash at the Market to purchase products from participating vendors.
 The minimum transaction amount to receive Market Bucks is $20 (the same amount required at most ATMs).
 While there are no refunds for Market Bucks, the tokens never expire, so customers can keep what they don't use for later.

-In 2015, the Farmer’s Market facilitated $1,640 in debit card sales and $2,165 in EBT card sales.
+In 2016, the Farmer’s Market facilitated $2,875 in debit card sales.
 This money went directly into the hands of local farms and small businesses, helping to support our local economy.